 Orchestra - The middle seats of rows A to D offer a great and direct look.

-Mezzanine - The middle seats of rows A to B are most covested.
+Mezzanine - The middle seats of rows A to B are most coveted.

-The Nederlander Theater orchestra has 18 rows in total starting from AA and ending with Q with 596 seats in total.
+The Nederlander Theatre orchestra has 18 rows in total, starting from AA and ending with Q with about 596 seats.
 Per usual, the seats are divided into three subsections namely, left orchestra, center orchestra, and right orchestra.

-The mezzanine is the only elevated level in the theatre with 562 seats in total.
+The mezzanine is the only elevated level in the theatre with about 562 seats.
 While considered one section, these seats can be divided into front mezzanine and rear mezzanine given that an aisle clearly separates them.

 In the mezzanine, both front and rear, the left mezzanine section has odd numbered seats in the range of 1 to 29, the right mezzanine has even numbered seats that fall in the range of 2-30.
 Seats in the center mezzanine are consecutively numbered in the range of 101-115.